ePRO in clinical trials: To BYOD or not to BYOD?

-Electronic patient-reported outcomes (ePRO) in clinical trials are an effective way to gather data and include the patient voice in your trial while reducing the burden of entering data from paper forms.
-In a clinical trial that uses ePRO, a vendor can either provide an electronic device for the study, a site can buy devices and download an ePRO app, or patients can use their own devices.
+Electronic patient-reported outcomes (ePRO) in clinical trials effectively gather data and include the patient's voice while reducing the burden of entering data from paper forms.
+In a clinical trial that uses ePRO, a vendor can provide an electronic device for the study, a site can buy devices and download an ePRO app, or patients can use their own.

 Bring-your-own-device: Pros

 Increased compliance.
 One potential benefit of BYOD in a clinical trial is increased compliance.
-If a patient is already carrying their device around all day, they may be more likely to comply with your trial's protocol.
-BYOD is too new for there to be much research around compliance, but anecdotal evidence suggests that a positive relationship between BYOD and compliance.
+If a patient already carries their device around all day, they may be more likely to comply with the trial's protocol.
+BYOD is too new for much research around compliance, but anecdotal evidence suggests a positive relationship between BYOD and compliance.
 For example, the ePRO company Bracket reported better compliance for study participants who used their own devices in a Parkinson's disease trial that the company worked on.

 A more comfortable user experience.
-Theoretically, participants will be more comfortable using their own devices than they would using a new device, and may have fewer questions for your team about how to use the ePRO app or website.
-Users can also adjust reminders and notifications to their preferences, which may also help improve compliance.
+Theoretically, participants will be more comfortable using their own devices than they would using a new device and may have fewer questions for the study team about how to use the ePRO app or website.
+Users can adjust reminders and notifications to their preferences, which may also help improve compliance.

 Cost savings.
 Compared with continuing to use paper forms, the up-front costs of using ePRO for the first time can feel high.
 Purchasing devices for the study would add to the cost, so allowing patients to use their own devices can contribute to savings.